StoneVerve/Atrac-Bank/README.md

 We use the `web.js` library and the `hdwallet-provider`.
 Some default installations of truffle do not include `hdwallet-provider` so I recommend that you install it using npm with the command `npm install @truffle/hdwallet-provider`

+We also use open zeppelin for the development of the our bank smart contracts.
+We also use the ERC20 implementation from Open Zeppelin to create an ERC20 token called Riba that we use to test the functionality of the bank smart contract.

+In order to install open zeppeling using npm `npm install @openzeppelin/contracts`

 ## Use
 Since we use the truffle framework we can use the following truffle commands: